zalyoung/gitlab-handbook/content/job-families/marketing/devrel-program-manager.md

 - Create, report, and iterate on the relevant key performance indicators to effectively measure the impact of the Developer Relations Program(s). initiatives.
 - Gather feedback on the program structure as well as GitLab the product from developer relations program members via surveys, working groups, and events.
 Summarize and direct feedback to improve the program as well as to related teams such as Product and Engineering.
 - Establish relationships with program members to produce inspirational case studies of their use of GitLab.
 Showcase Program Member's success through case studies, webinars, blog posts, spotlights, and media campaigns.
+- Fully own one or more GitLab Program strategies & their results.

 ### Requirements

+- Extends that of Developer Relations Program Manager
 - You have 5-7 years of experience running developer relations or community advocacy programs, preferably open source.
 - Analytical and data-driven in your approach to building and nurturing communities.
 - You have experience facilitating sensitive and complex community situations with humility, empathy, judgment, tact, and humor.